Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

     KEY_UP,
     // The key or mouse button was pressed.
     KEY_DOWN,
-    // The key was held down until it repeated.
+    // The key was held down.
     KEY_HOLD
 };
 ```